Goto main content

 Actions in process

-The organisation also supports parents and carers of people with disabilities through a psychosocial support scheme.
-Awareness raising and support sessions are organised to provide relatives with opportunities to discuss and identify ways of overcoming their day-to day difficulties.
-HI also organises disability awareness sessions within communities to combat prejudice and promote the development of a more inclusive society.
+In addition, our project supports parents and carers of people with disabilities through a psychosocial support scheme.
+Awareness raising and support sessions are organised to give them opportunities to discuss and identify ways of overcoming their day-to day difficulties.
+We also organise disability awareness sessions within communities to inform people with disabilities and their carers about disability rights and existing services.
+These people thus become agents of inclusion and help fight prejudice and promote the development of a more inclusive society.

 Areas of intervention